VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: High Definition Video Inverse Solver Using Latent Diffusion Models

 where $\Y$ denotes the measurement, $\X[n]$ denotes the $n$-th frame ground-truth frame, $N$ is the number of video frames, and $\Ac$ refers to the operator describing the spatio-temporal degradation process.

-Our approach begins by inverting the initial measurement frame, denoted as $\Y[1]$, and replicating it $N$ times to initialize the informative latents $\Z_{\tau } = [\z_{\tau} \cdots \z_{\tau}]$, ensuring batch-wise consistency (Step 1).
+Our approach begins by inverting the measurement frames, denoted as $\Y$, to initialize the informative latents $\z_{\tau}$, enhancing batch-wise consistency (Step 1).
 Next, we construct the corresponding denoised batch $\hat{\X}_{\tau}$ by sampling each latent in parallel using Tweedie's formula~\cite{efron2011tweedie}, followed by decoding (Step 2).
 In Step 3, the corresponding denoised batch $\hat{\X}_{\tau}$ is further refined by applying $l$-step conjugate gradient (CG) optimization~\cite{chung2024decomposed, kwon2024solving} to enforce the data consistency from spatio-temporal degradation $\Ac$.
-In Step 4, we apply a scheduled low-pass filter to the updated batch $\bar{\X}_{\tau}$ inspired by the frequency-based analysis of spectral diffusion~\cite{yang2023diffusion}. $\bar{\X}_{\tau}$ is then re-encoded into latent space to form $\bar{\Z}_{\tau}$.
-Finally, we obtain the one-step denoised latents $\Z_{\tau-1}$ by adding noise back to the encoded latents $\bar{\Z}_{\tau}$ (Step 5).
+In Step 4, we apply a scheduled low-pass filter to the updated batch $\bar{\X}_{\tau}$ inspired by the frequency-based analysis of spectral diffusion~\cite{yang2023diffusion}. $\bar{\X}_{\tau}$ is then re-encoded into latent space to form $\bar{\z}_{\tau}$.
+Finally, we obtain the one-step denoised latents $\z_{\tau-1}$ by adding noise to the encoded latents $\bar{\z}_{\tau}$ (Step 5).
 In the following, we provide a detailed description of each of these steps.

-\textbf{Step 1: Initialize informative latents.} One of our key insights is to initialize the informative latents by inverting the measurement frame and replicating it, thereby ensuring batch-wise consistent initialization (see Fig.~\ref{fig:geometry1}).
+\textbf{Step 1: Initialize informative latents.} One of our key insights is to initialize the informative latents by inverting the measurement frames, thereby enhancing batch-wise consistent initialization.
 Although these latents cannot restore the ground-truth frames directly, inverted latent variables can inherit information from the measurement frame, providing good initializations~\cite{xiao2024dreamclean}.
-Different from SVI~\cite{kwon2024solving} using replicated uninformative Gaussian prior $\z_{T} \sim \mathcal{N}(0,I)$ as the initial sampling point, we replace the Gaussian prior with the replicated informative prior $\z_{\tau}$.
-Since the inversion time of a single measurement frame (under 2 seconds) is negligible compared to the sampling time, this approach not only offers a good initialization but also reduces the overall sampling time.
-The replicated informative prior $\Z_{\tau}$ is represented as:
+Different from SVI~\cite{kwon2024solving}, which initializes sampling from a batch-wise synchronized uninformative Gaussian prior $\z_{T} \sim \mathcal{N}(0,I)$ as the initial sampling point, we replace $\z_{T}$ with the informative prior $\z_{\tau}$, defined as: